MclPio/mclpio.github.io/_posts/2025-11-30-the-product-compass.md

 ### Phase D: The Activation (Invisible Installation)

-Whenever a user installs or uses the product, the activation must be **seamless**; they must feel powerful, not helpless.
-If your product is technical…for example, an iOS app; this means seamless installation to overcome platform friction.
+Whenever a user installs or uses your product, the activation must be **seamless**; they must feel powerful, not helpless.
+As an example, if your product is a todo list, you better not have me configure a dozen settings before I can get to making one simple todo.
+Keep the complexity away from initial use.

 ### Phase E: Social Signaling (The Retention Loop)